-Should you suspect or are made aware of a data breach occurring, or that has occurred, please immediately notify: security@australiangenomics.org.au irrespective of the severity of the breach.
-This email box is monitored and will alert the core Data Breach Response Team (see below for the configuration of the team).
+Should you suspect or are made aware of a data breach, you must immediately notify: security@australiangenomics.org.au irrespective of the severity of the breach.
+This email box is monitored and will alert the core Data Breach Response Team (see the section below and Appendix 1 for the configuration of the team).

-In this email, include all information you have regarding the data breach, including but not limited to:
+In this email, you should include all information you have regarding the data breach, including but not limited to: